Validating XML against Schema

 201 and state

-success does not appear in the HTTP response.
-You can see it if you use the “Test Pipeline” page in the console, see section Run and Debug an Adapter.
+SUCCESS does not appear in the HTTP response.
+You can see it if you use the “Test Pipeline” page in the console, see section Testing Pipelines.

 Please test your adapter with XML documents that do not satisfy